Lang Rongrien Rock Shelter: Cultural deposit layers

 The excavated areas of the Lang Rongrien rock shelter have been divided into ten stratigraphic layers, or cultural deposit layers, that tell archaeologists what was happening there and when.
 The 10th and lowest cultural deposit layer does not contain any artifacts.
 The eighth and ninth layers are similar to each other, with charcoal remains, stone artifacts and flakes, and animal bones that are scattered about among these layers.
 Those artifacts are also seen in concentrated areas around campfires.
+Lang Rongrien has little waste flaking and a higher proportion of used pieces, which Rabett and Barker take as evidence that little tool-making was done on site.
+At Lang Kamnan Cave in western Thailand, by contrast, the whole sequence of tool reduction is present.
 The seventh layer is composed entirely of limestone that is broken apart.
 Archaeologists have concluded that this is because of some kind of geological process, though what exactly is unclear.
 The most likely answer is that the roof of the cave collapsed, leaving this layer of limestone.
 The 5th and 6th layers are also similar to each other.
 They are characterized by an abundance of hearths built on the floor of the cave, which are then surrounded by ash, charcoal bits, rocks that have been cracked because of fire, animal remains, stone artifacts and other artifacts that suggest the area was inhabited by humans.
 The upper most layers of the rock shelter contain much of what the lower layers also contain: charcoal bits, food remains, and stone artifacts.
 However, the most distinct findings from these layers are four Hoabinhian burials and grave goods that go with those burials.